Dropcam Telemetry Viewer v2.16

 Caulerpa AI Detection A purpose-built model trained on real dropcam survey footage from New Zealand waters.
 In development now.

-Direct Council Submission One-click export to Auckland Council, Northland Regional Council, and MPI in the formats they need.
+Direct Council Submission One-click reporting to Auckland Council, Northland Regional Council, and MPI in the formats they need.

 More Species Models Extending AI detection to other species and environmental indicators as training data becomes available.